voxel-community/bootcamp-twixel/10-seo/README.md

 - `app/routes/index.tsx`
 - `app/routes/login.tsx`
-- `app/routes/jokes/$jokeId.tsx` - (this one you can reference the joke's name in the title which is fun)
+- `app/routes/twixes/$twixId.tsx` - (this one you can reference the twix's name in the title which is fun)

 But before you get started, remember that we're in charge of rendering everything from the `<html>` to the `</html>` which means we need to make sure these `meta` tags are rendered in the `<head>` of the `<html>`.
 This is why Remix gives us a [`<Meta />` component](../api/remix#meta-links-scripts).